thegreatkeej/Mapping_Earthquakes/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this project is to practice using leaflet on several different JSON files.
-The end assignment was to grab earthquake data and crete a color coded map with pop-ups.
+The purpose of this project was to practice  using leaflet on several different JSON files.
+The outcome is a script that can grab earthquake data and create a color coded map with pop-ups.

 ## Analysis and Challenges